 Nigeria has grappled with persistent forex challenges for years, largely due to its dependence on imports, especially for refined petroleum products.
 The nation's currency, the Naira, is under constant pressure as it competes with rising demand for foreign exchange (FX).
-As of 2024, Nigeria spends billions annually importing fuel, making oil its primary export but also, a key source of forex drain.
+As of 2024, Nigeria spends billions annually importing fuel, making oil its primary export, but also a key source of forex drain.

 This analysis examines whether the Dangote Refinery, Africa's largest oil refinery, can mitigate Nigeria's forex problems.
 By producing refined petroleum products domestically, the refinery offers a potential game-changer.
-However, the extent of its impact depends on various factors including domestic policies and global competition.
+However, the extent of its impact depends on various factors ,including domestic policies and global competition.

 Understanding the Dangote Refinery